• Plant Type: Shrub

 • Soils: Average, wet

 • Bloom Time: Yellow flowers in late October, November, December

 • Size: 6-15 feet in height; 6-15 foot spread

 Witch Hazel works well as a border plant, understory companion or specimen.
 Its frilly flowers bloom as leaves are dropping in the fall with golden foliage displays.
 The flowers are aromatic, and the fruit ejects its seeds as far as 30 feet from the parent tree.
-A Chinese hybrid flowers the wrong time of year, so don’t be fooled and seek out the straight native species.
+A Chinese hybrid flowers the wrong time of year, so don’t be fooled – make sure you seek out the straight native species.

 American Holly (Ilex opaca), Maple-leaved viburnum (Viburnum acerifolium), Christmas Fern (Polystichum acrostichoides), Shadbush (Amelanchier canadensis), Pasture Rose (Rosa Carolina), Red Osier Dogwood (Cornus stolonifera), American Hazelnut (Corylus americana)

 • Caterpillar host to caterpillars of these moths: Bethune’s Pinion, Drexel’s Datana.